 In the UK, around 175,000 people visit the accident and emergency department each year for burn injuries, and 16,100 are admitted to hospital.
 Burns usually affect your skin, but other parts of your body can be injured.
 For example, inhaling hot fumes and gases can damage your airways and lungs.

 The severity of your burn will depend on how deeply it has affected your skin tissue.
 There are three types of burn: superficial, partial-thickness and full-thickness.

 Superficial burns only affect the surface of your skin (epidermis).
 Your skin will be red and painful, but not blistered.
 Mild sunburn is an example of a superficial burn.

-Partial-thickness burns are deeper burns that damage your epidermis and dermis to varying degrees.
+Partial-thickness burns are deeper burns that damage your epidermis and dermis (inner layer of your skin) to varying degrees.
 If the damage to your dermis is shallow, your skin may be pale pink and painful, with blisters.
 Deeper burns to your dermis will cause your skin to become dry or moist, blotchy and red.
 Deep partial-thickness burns may or may not be painful and they may blister.

 All layers of your skin are damaged by full-thickness burns.
-Your skin will look white, brown or black and dry, leathery or waxy.
-Because the nerves in your skin are destroyed with full-thickness burns, you won't feel any pain or have blisters.
+Your skin will look white or brown and will be dry and leathery.
+Because the nerves in your skin are destroyed with full-thickness burns, you probably won't feel any pain or have blisters.

-Symptoms vary depending on the severity of your burn.
+Symptoms of burns vary depending on their severity.
 They include:

 Symptoms of a burn to your airway include:

-There are a number of complications of burns.
-These are listed below.
+There are a number of possible complications of burns, which include the following.

 Severe extensive burns can be fatal.